JamieDavis2016/100-days-of-code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 6: 24 November, 2018

+**Today's progress**: Time spent: 1h

+Finished the page, only improvements I can think of are slight tweaks to the feel of the look aside from this the main improvements are the checkboxes and the radio buttons!

+Understanding the CSS selectors better especially when it comes to narrowing down on the HTML - Same again

+Have a much better understanding of margins and spacing on how to make them nice

+Also implemented media queries to have the CSS change the webpage dependent on the size of the view

+Need to understand how padding and spacing work better as I find them very difficult but important

+**Link To work** [FlexBox css] https://css-tricks.com/snippets/css/a-guide-to-flexbox/ **Link To work** [Design] (https://webdesign.tutsplus.com/tutorials/building-responsive-forms-with-flexbox--cms-26767) **Link To work** [Codepen] (https://codepen.io/jamiedavis/pen/XyZeBZ) **Link To work** [Colorbook] (https://www.colorbook.io/) **Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

 ### Day 5: 23 November, 2018

 **Today's progress**: Time spent: 1h